TatianePimentaLeal/cloudwalkcase/case_cloudwalk_2development-implementation_tleal.md

 Name: count, dtype: int64}
 ```

-Atestadas as informações acima, foi possível comprovar a funcionalidade do código e a análise preliminar.
+Atestadas as informações acima, foi possível comprovar a funcionalidade do código e a análise anterior.

 ---